Atrix256/FalcorPathTracer/readme.md

 * to get ray origin and direction...
  * transform (u,v,0) to get ray origin in world space
  * transform (u,v,1) to get a second point in world space to shoot a vector towards

+* maybe have an array of geo types and a param that specifies how many are actually used in the scene

+* make a checkbox to toggle orthographic vs perspective mode?

+* orthographic projection doesn't seem to work (very surface test, ran out of time)